 Siesta Key is a barrier island by Sarasota, FL, which is located at about the midpoint between Tampa, FL and Ft.
 Myers, FL.
 You can see the location on Google Maps by clicking here.

-While most of our guests fly into Tampa, FL or Ft.
+While most of our guests fly into Sarasota, FL Tampa, FL or Ft.
 Myers, FL, there are six airports you can consider.
 The one you select depends mostly on where you are coming from and your vacation itinerary.
 Since there is seldom a charge in Florida for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.

-The typical drive time from the Tampa International (airport code TPA) and Fort Myers International (airport code RSW) is about one hour and fifteen minutes.
+The typical drive time from the Tampa International (airport code TPA) and Fort Myers International (airport code RSW) is about one hour and thirty minutes.
 The drive time from Tampa is more traffic dependent and the route is more complex than driving from Ft.
 Myers.
 It is also easier / more convenient to refuel your rental car when returning it to Ft.
 Myers.
 Please note that Ft Myers airport is also referred to as Southwest Florida International Airport.